 You can grow eucalyptus from seed and then plant it indoors.
 Get the seed from your local garden shop or order it online from reputable retailers.
 Eucalyptus seeds are tiny and fill in the eucalyptus seed balls.

 Make sure you’re using healthy and plantable eucalyptus seeds.
 Depending on the variety of eucalyptus, you’re planning to grow, the seed will vary in color from light brown to dark brownish color.

 These seeds are tiny and not longer than the regular mustard seed size.
 To grow eucalyptus from seed.
 Prepare the sowing pot and fill it with potting soil and sprinkle a pinch of eucalyptus seed on it.
 Then cover the seed with a smaller amount of potting soil.
 Don’t bury it too deep in the ground.

-Keep seeds moisturized by wrapping it in a plastic cover.
+Keep seeds moisturized by wrapping them in a plastic cover.
 Eucalyptus likes water, and the right moisture level is essential for the seed to germinate properly.

-You will start seeing thin seedling around a month, and in 6 months, it will grow into a 15 to 20-inch small tree.
-The growing eucalyptus stems are fragile, handle it with care, so it doesn’t accidentally break.
+You will start seeing thin seedlings around a month, and in 6 months, they will grow into a 15 to 20-inch small tree.
+The growing eucalyptus stems are fragile, handle them with care, so it doesn’t accidentally break.